parkermac/LO/forcing/README.md

 #### Specific Notes

 **riv01** is like riv00 but it uses the new pre/river1 system, with more robust naming, for historical and climatological data.

+**tide01** is like tide00 but with the ad hoc scaling factors of tidal amplitude turned off.
+This is a step in testing using the tractive force in ROMS.